Mayibuye Uprising

-The Mayibuye Uprising was a sequence of protests and demonstrations, led by the ANC, South African Indian Congress and the African People's Organisation that took place around No.2 Location Galeshewe, in Kimberley, on 7–8 November 1952.
-The uprising was not an isolated event but was in fact part of the Defiance Campaign which started in June 1952.
+The Mayibuye Uprising was a sequence of protests and demonstrations, led by the African National Congress, South African Indian Congress and the African People's Organisation that took place around No.2 Location Galeshewe, in Kimberley, on 7–8 November 1952.
+The uprising was not an isolated event, but part of the Defiance Campaign which started in June 1952.
 The aim of the campaign was to peacefully defy the laws of the apartheid government across the country.